kontent-ai/boilerplate-statiq-net/README.md

 🎊🎉 **Visit <http://localhost:5080> and start exploring the code base!**

-> By default, the content is loaded from a shared Kontent project.
+> By default, the content is loaded from a shared Kontent.ai project.
 If you want to use your own clone of the project so that you can customize it and experiment with Kontent, continue to the next section.

 ### Create a content source